 The world needs Germany just as Germany needs the world.

 The younger generations of Germans do have a great challenge ahead, perhaps even bigger than what their parents and grandparents faced during the past century.

-In the next decades, Germany will undergo a huge transformation that will have an impact not only to Europe but the world.
+In the next decades, Germany will undergo a huge transformation that will impact not only Europe but the world.

 And the 21th.
 Century will be defined, at least partially, by that.